flame-engine/flame/doc/game.md

 When pausing a Flame `Game`, the `GameLoop` is effectively paused, meaning that no updates or new renders will happen until it is resumed.

-To pause/resume the update of custom components, custom logic needs to be implemented on each component.

 # Flutter Widgets and Game instances